weiglemc/ash/README.md

   * jist-swans-1.0.6/src/jist/swans/field/HighwayMobility.java
   * jist-swans-1.0.6/src/jist/swans/field/HighwayMobilityInfo.java

+Here we just distribute a source tarball in [Releases](https://github.com/weiglemc/ash/releases).
+This is not under version control.

 Note: The source code is delivered 'as-is', and we cannot offer any support.

 Citation Request: If you use ASH in your work, please cite